 - a.
 Code-compliant indoor air quality will be addressed by the installation of either exhaust only or balanced (heat recovery) ventilation systems as required by: - i.
-Fire protection of system ducts per NFPA 101, 2012 - ii.
+Fire protection of system ducts per NFPA 101, 2018 or current edition - ii.
 ASHRAE 62.2 - b.
-RIHousing "Policy on Sustainability & Water Conservation in Multi-family Residential Properties".
+RIHousing "Policy on Sustainability & Water Conservation in Multi-Family Residential Properties".
 Contained within this policy are as follows and can be found in detail in section VII-C. Balanced mechanical ventilation systems are encouraged. - c.
 Ventilation controls shall be per applicable codes